mosaicml/llm-foundry/TUTORIAL.md

 A few notes:
 - The various directories under `scripts` contain their own README files.
 - We use YAML files heavily.
 For example, the main training script `scripts/train/train.py` takes in a configuration YAML and will interpret that YAML to determine how to build the dataloader, model, optimizer, etc. used for training.
 - **We are actively building documentation to help explain these YAMLs** but the best way to understand them is to walk through the script itself to follow how the config YAML is interpreted.
-More on that below.

 ## Key components